-Floorboards are joined together with the 5G locking system which will engage with the short end of floorboard: Hold second floorboard against the first at approximately a 20°- 30° angle

-Once in place, tap firmly down until an audible click is heard and the floorboard is flat.
+Floorboards are joined together with the tongue & groove profile which will engage with the short end of floorboard: Hold second floorboard against the first at approximately a 20°- 30° angle Once in place, tap firmly down until the floorboard is flat.
 This will ensure the floorboards are locked together.

-Installation of floorboards with 5G profile locking system - continued
+Installation of Floorboards with Tongue & Groove profile - continued

 A wooden tapping block must be used against the tongue side to knock the floorboards together, do not use force to join the boards or hit directly with a hammer.
-Joining by hand without the use of a tapping block may seem to work but the profile will not engage properly and may cause the floor to squeak at certain times of year when the humidity levels alter.

-Allow a minimum distance of 50cm/20" between one head joint and the head joint of the next row.
+Allow a minimum distance of 50cm/20" between one head joint and the head joint of the next row .